BirgitRijvers/Cancer_Microbiome_Scripts/README.md

 - Taxonomically classifies the reads left
 - Reports quality metrics and reads counts at the main steps

+In addition, scripts were created for various tasks.
+These are also provided in this repository.

 The final version of this pipeline is available in another repository: https://github.com/BirgitRijvers/emc-cancermicro, but this repository contains the first versions of the pipeline which were written in Python.

 ## Scripts included